Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Permissions.md

 # Permissions
 - Linux has the capability to provide access to multiple users.
 Thus permissions are essential for security and access control.
-- Permissions represent the access rights granted to users, groups and other entities for files and directories.
+- Permissions represent the access rights granted to users, groups, and other entities for files and directories.
 - Overview:
     - [Permission Types & Identities](#permission-types--identities)
     - [Modify Permissions - Change File Permission](#modify-permissions---change-file-permission)